-My favourite things to do in London for some reason all revolve around food and drinking!
+My favourite things to do in London for some reason all revolve around exploring hidden gems of London, food and drinking!
 But as it’s your first time in London you need to see some of the famous sights as well.
 My list is not definitive (London has months worth of activities!) and tailored to what I think you should see when you first come to London.

 Before you head to the sights and pay for entry have a look at:

 - Days Out Guide which offers you 2for1 deals on London attractions.
 Great if there is a group of you just make sure you buy a National Rail ticket (oyster and TFL tickets don’t count) and get the vouchers (either print online or get one at a National Rail station).

 - With a prepaid Oyster card, you can get tourist discounts for various sights.
 Go to the Visit Britain shop for more details.

 - The London Pass will provide you access to loads of sights.
 Simply purchase how many days you would like, active the card within a year (i.e. your travel date) and show it at the venue.

 Psst… Some London attractions are best to be booked in advance, this detailed guide will cover the when to book and all the information you need to know about them!